Forms¶

 API directly.

-something different.
-This is an easy thing in HTML/HTTP, and easy if you are
+easy thing in HTML/HTTP, and easy if you are using Form

 .